flutter/news_toolkit/README.md

  Rewarded ads are built inside the `SubscribeWithArticleLimitModal` widget in the `lib/subscriptions/widgets/subscribe_with_article_limit_modal.dart` file.

-Remove this block in the `SubscribeWithArticleLimitModal` widget to remove the rewarded ad option for premium articles:
+Remove the show rewarded ad button block within the `SubscribeWithArticleLimitModal` widget to remove the rewarded ad option for premium articles:
 ```dart
 Padding(
     padding: const EdgeInsets.symmetric(